-Hospital for Special Surgery (HSS) has a proud 138-year history of commitment to treating patients with and finding the causes and cures for musculoskeletal and autoimmune disorders.
-HSS is regarded as the world's leading institution and center of excellence for rheumatology and orthopaedic care.
-At HSS, excellence in care has always gone hand in hand with world-class research and education.
-As an academic institution, we employ a multidisciplinary approach to define the clinical issues that affect our patients, determine reasons for individual diagnoses and, ultimately, identify a cure.
+Hospital for Special Surgery has a proud history of commitment to treating patients with and finding the causes and cures for musculoskeletal and autoimmune disorders.
+As the world's leading institution and center of excellence for rheumatology and orthopedic care, we employ a multidisciplinary approach to define the clinical issues that affect our patients, determine reasons for individual diagnoses and, ultimately, identify a cure.

-The faculty is comprised of 29 full-time members of the Division of Adult Rheumatology and 2 members in the Division of Pediatric Rheumatology.
+The faculty is comprised of members of the Division of Adult Rheumatology and Division of Pediatric Rheumatology.
 Faculty members of the Division of Rheumatology and Department of Medicine at HSS have academic appointments at the Weill Medical College of Cornell University (WMCCU) and hospital appointments at the East Campus of the NewYork-Presbyterian Hospital.
-The Rheumatology Program is complemented by the Weill Graduate School of Medical Sciences of Cornell University (WGSMSCU) Program in Immunology which has 30 faculty including 6 based at HSS in Rheumatology (*) and the WGSMSCU (**) Program in Clinical Epidemiology and Health Services Research which has 12 faculty including 9 affiliated with HSS.
-All physician faculty members are Board Certified in Rheumatology.
+The Rheumatology Program is complemented by the Weill Graduate School of Medical Sciences of Cornell University (WGSMSCU) Program in Immunology and the WGSMSCU Program in Clinical Epidemiology and Health Services Research.
+All physician faculty members are board certified in rheumatology.

 This three-year program is dedicated to training the future leaders in Rheumatology.
 The program is approved by the ACGME and accepting 2-3 new Fellows each year.